murtoncal/Compositional-Data-Analysis-CoDA-/README.md

 ## File Structure

-There are two files detailing the code written for this project.
+There are two .R files detailing the code written for this project.
+One containing the exploratory data analysis.
+One containing the linear models.